From eyesore to asset, these new apartments will provide high quality affordable housing for residents in Little Rock.

 Beyond the physical revitalization, Stone Ridge and Cedar Ridge West are a renewal of community pride, hope, and perseverance.
 Residents describe their new homes as welcoming and family-friendly.
 The stabilized rents allowed many struggling families to move into their own apartment for the first time.

-National Community Renaissance (National CORE) currently operates more than 9,500 units and houses more than 27,000 individuals in Arkansas, California, Colorado, Florida, and Texas.
+National CORE (National CORE) currently operates more than 9,500 units and houses more than 27,000 individuals in Arkansas, California, Colorado, Florida, and Texas.